melroy89/gitlab-deployer/README.md

 cp .env.example .env
 ```

-See below for all the avaialble options, only the `GITLAB_SECRET_TOKEN` environment variable is actually mandatory
+See below for all the available options, only the `GITLAB_SECRET_TOKEN` environment variable is actually mandatory:

 | Environment Var       | Description                                                                                        | Required |
 | --------------------- | -------------------------------------------------------------------------------------------------- | -------- |